 How fast milk will become fermented depends on several factors:

-- Temperature inside your home
+- The temperature inside your home

 - Quality of your starter